chocograhams/IMT542/i4/README.md

     * Once the file is uploaded, run the cell by clicking its play button.

 3.  **Run Example 2 - JSON and API Connection over HTTP:**
-    * The second code cell will fetch data from a public JSON API and print a sample.
+    * The second code cell will fetch data from a public JSON API and prints a sample.
     * Simply run this cell by clicking the play button to its left.

 5.   **Run Example 3 - HTML and HTTP to Download Webpage:**